15+ Connected TV Stats That Will Impress Your Boss

 Ask just about anyone who has entered the CTV advertising arena, and you’ll find the pull to this new market comes down to good marketing sense.
 Media research firm CoLab Media Consulting found that more marketers are investing in CTV advertising because:

-46% say it offers advanced audience targeting opportunities.
+• 46% say it offers advanced audience targeting opportunities.

-45% say CTV advertising improves ad spend efficiency.
+• 45% say CTV advertising improves ad spend efficiency.

-43% say it’s proven to drive higher ad conversions.
+• 43% say it’s proven to drive higher ad conversions.

-Ad fraud is preventable—but is costing advertisers billions
+Ad fraud is also costing advertisers billions

 Wherever there is money, there is someone trying to exploit it — and that means that CTV advertising is not immune to the potential for ad fraud.

-It’s a big problem, but there is a solution.
+Ad fraud is a big problem, but there is a solution.

 The Trustworthy Accountability Group (TAG) launched a program to directly combat ad fraud in 2016.
 To date, 148 companies have achieved TAG certification and according to a 2020 benchmarking survey, have experienced a 90% reduction in ad fraud.

-Related content: CTV Ad Fraud—What Advertisers Need to Know in 2023
+Related content: CTV Ad Fraud—What Advertisers Need to Know in 2024

 Final thoughts on notable CTV advertising statistics

-When it comes to high-impact digital marketing channels in 2022, connected TV advertising is getting the lion’s share of marketing attention.
+When it comes to high-impact digital marketing channels in 2024, connected TV advertising is getting the lion’s share of marketing attention.